Address

 All applicants must be over the age of 18 and have a high school diploma (or certificate of equivalency), and be lawfully present and eligible to work in the United States.
 If you have a law degree or a four year baccalaureate degree from a higher education institution with a major in real estate, you do not have to take pre-licensing courses for any license type, or meet the experience requirements for Broker qualification.
 A transcript can be accepted and reviewed to authorize you to apply for the Sales, Broker or Property Manager examination.

-You must complete the Commission approved pre-licensing Course (60 hours – Unit I Sales) then apply to take the SC Real Estate Sales examination.
+Unless you have a law degree or a four year baccalaureate degree from a higher education institution with a major in real estate, you must complete the Commission approved pre-licensing Course (60 hours – Unit I Sales) then apply to take the SC Real Estate Sales examination.
 Before you apply for a license you will also need to complete an additional Unit II: Advanced Real Estate Principles course (30-hours).
 Passing Score sheets and proof of completion of the Unit II course must be submitted with your licensure application.

 You must complete the Commission approved Property Management (30 hours) pre-licensing course then apply to take the South Carolina Property Manager Exam.
 After passing the examination, you can submit an application for a Property Manager or Property Manager in Charge license.
 Property Manager in Charge applicants must also complete a 7 hour PMIC class prior to issuance of an “in Charge” license.
 Post examination applications will be provided by the exam provider PSI.